Recertification

 Application Forms

-The Recertification process can start up to one year before the expiration date.
+The Recertification process can start up to one year before a certificate's expiration date.

 A Recertification Application requires the following documents: (Make sure a Recertification is right for your needs)